suxuekun/libpyiotcloud/_device_simulator/README.md

 ### Device simulators (Javascript):

 No installation needed.
-Just update the device ID.
+Just update the device ID in the batch scripts then run.

 ### FT900 Device